Antalya: Sports

 The football club of Antalya, Antalyaspor plays in the Süper Lig.
 The team's home venue is Antalya Stadium, with a capacity of 33,000, which was opened in 2015.
 Another football venue in the city is Antalya Atatürk Stadium.

 The city hosts a number of international sports competitions due to its longer lasting warm weather condition.
 Since 2006, one of the four stages of Archery World Cup events are held at the Antalya Centennial Archery Field.
 It also hosted European Weightlifting Championship in 2012, European Beach Volleyball Championship in 2003, European Triathlon Championship in 2013 and World Kickboxing Championships in 2013.

 Since 2010, an international multiday trail running ultramarathon, called Lycian Way Ultramarathon, is held on the historical Lycian Way.
 The event runs eastward on a route of around 220–240 km from Ölüdeniz in Fethiye district of Muğla Province to Antalya in six days.

 Education

 Akdeniz University enrolls over 60,000 students and 4,000 academic and administrative staff.
+Antalya Science University enrolls over 8,000 students and 300 academic and administrative staff.